 How to Add Sunrise + Sunset Times to Your Google Calendar

-2. Edit the settings
+2. Edit the calendar settings

-6. All the sunrise + sunset times are in your calendar!
+5. All the sunrise + sunset times are in your calendar!

 If you liked this post, you might also like: